ethyca/fides/docs/fidesops/docs/index.md

 Lots of databases?
 Tons of microservices?
 Connect as many databases and services as you'd like, and let Fidesops do the heavy lifting.

 ## How does Fidesops work with Fidesctl and Fideslang?
 In a software organization, the team that writes and delivers software is normally the same team responsible for executing a privacy request when it comes in from customer support or legal .
-When your organization receives a privacy request, Fideops will automatically fulfill it per the execution policies your legal and business owners have created by querying your databases directly.
+When your organization receives a privacy request, Fidesops will automatically fulfill it per the execution policies your legal and business owners have created by querying your databases directly.

 ![Fidesops business process](img/fides-ops-process.png "Fidesops biz process")